How to Send Your Client an Analytics Report in 60 Seconds

 Step 2.
 Click the export button.
 Choose PDF.

-The PDF includes everything a client needs:
+That 3-page PDF holds everything a client needs:

 What's in the PDF report